open/close all folders

 - Tsundere: To a certain extent towards Oreki.

 - Vitriolic Best Friends: With Oreki, though neither would ever admit it.
+As a matter of fact, Oreki considers her a very dear friend.

 - The Watson: Minus the narrator function.